GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for end-users to manage security preferences for their account(s) in a Gluu Server.
+Gluu Casa ("Casa") is a self-service web portal for end-users to manage security preferences like two-factor authentication (2FA) and social login for their account(s) in a Gluu Server.

-The primary use-case for Casa is self-service 2FA.
-Other use cases and functionalities can be supported via [Casa plugins](https://casa.gluu.org/plugins), for example [Account Linking](#account-linking) and [Consent Management](#consent-management).

 !!!
 Note
     The options displayed in the user portal will always depend upon which settings have been enabled by the administrator.